Student & Alumni Career Spotlights

 Current Role

-As a full-time SUD Health Scientist with the CDC Foundation, I am passionate about advancing public health initiatives that address disparities, reduce health inequities, and improve outcomes for vulnerable communities.
+As a full-time SUD Health Scientist with the CDC Foundation, I am passionate about advancing public health initiatives that improve the health of mothers and infants during the perinatal period.

 Alexander Ahn